woodbridge/stripe-ledger/README.md

 ### A small tool for your Stripe transfers
 by Justin Woodbridge

-Problem: Stripe transfer your money to a bank account.
+Problem: Stripe transfers your money to a bank account.
 You need to then transfer that money to a different bank account before it's accessible and spendable.
 Keeping track of those states is annoying.

 So I made this little script.
 It's not much, but it does the trick for me.
 It might for you, too.